Wine crate island kitchen remodel in Media, PA by Fedor Fabrication

 What if I want to remove a wall or add an island?

 Common on Media projects.
 Many pre-1940 borough kitchens were built closed-off at the back of the house, and opening to the dining room or a former pantry transforms how the home lives.
-If the wall is load-bearing — frequently the case in these homes — we bring in Rise Engineering for a stamped beam design, scoped and priced on the proposal, not improvised mid-project.
+If the wall is load-bearing — frequently the case in these homes — we bring in a Pennsylvania-registered structural engineer for a stamped beam design, scoped and priced on the proposal, not improvised mid-project.
 An island is one of the most-requested Media features; we account for the cabinet, electrical, and any plumbing runs it needs from the start.

 What cabinetry and materials do you typically install in Media kitchens?